The baby name Ariadne fits with so many trends in girl names right now, but remains just under the radar.

-Each year, Athens was required to send seven young men and women for sacrifice to the Minotaur, a vicious half-bull who stalked his prey in a maze.
+Back in the day, the kingdom of Minos defeated Athens in battle.
+As a consequence, the Minoans victors demanded a steep price.
+Every year, Athens sent seven young men and seven young women for sacrifice to the Minotaur, a vicious half-bull who stalked his prey in a maze.

 That makes Ariadne a hero name, too.

-Plenty of names from Greek myth have made their way into more general use, but women named Ariadne tend to be clever, at least a partial reference to the original:
+Beyond the labyrinth, women named Ariadne tend to be clever, at least a partial reference to the original.

-• Agatha Christie gave the name to a friend of Hercule Poirot, a mystery novelist who often assists Poirot in his investigations – though she’s not a detective in any way.
+• Agatha Christie gave the name to a friend of detective Hercule Poirot, a mystery novelist who often assists Poirot in his investigations.

-• In 2010’s Inception, Ellen Page wore the name.
-Her character designed labyrinths.
+• In 2010’s Inception, Elliot Page wore the name as a character who designed labyrinths.

-• The royal family – Ariadne and her parents – are featured in the BBC’s mythological(ish) drama Atlantis.
+• A royal family, including Ariadne and her parents, is featured in the BBC’s mythological(ish) drama Atlantis.

 It’s the name of a butterfly and an algorithm, and there are other references throughout the natural world.